sahasra-byreddy/bu-front/README.md

   );
 };
 ```
-In the example above, the difference error is fixed by using a `useEffect` with an `empty dependency array []`, which makes the `useEffect` only run when the client loads.
-As a result, the `useEffect` runs after the server renders, making the server and client HTML match since the <div> is shown only on the client.
+In the example above, the difference error is fixed by using a `useEffect` with an `empty dependency array []`, the `useEffect` will only run when the client loads.
+As a result, the `useEffect` runs after the server renders, making the server and client HTML match since the `<div>` is shown only on the client.

-_Other important considerations:_
+_Other important considerations:_<br />
 Since our server is rendering our JSX initially, we have to be cautious when using client-specific things like the document, window, etc, on page load.
 ```JavaScript
 const Whatever = () => {